Alabama Chapter of the Communist Party USA: The Fight Against Unemployment

 The fight against unemployment was a multifaceted struggle for jobs, monetary relief, and an end to evictions.
 Due to lack of jobs and unemployment, one of the most immediate result was mass evictions.
 The Party organized numerous mass actions and protests in an effort to organize and raise money to provide relief to starving workers.
-One protest leaflet read, “white and colored workers are being evicted from their homes and thrown out on the streets to shift for themselves.
-Gas and water is [sic] being cut off because the unemployed workers can not pay their bills.”
-One Metal Workers Industrial League mass meeting was planned to organize unemployed steel workers and call for an end to evictions, immediate relief, free light and heat for the city's jobless, and to reaffirm their support for a Communist-sponsored social insurance bill that proposed minimum cash assistance of $25 dollars per week to all unemployed.
+One protest leaflet read, "white and colored workers are being evicted from their homes and thrown out on the streets to shift for themselves.
+Gas and water is [sic] being cut off because the unemployed workers can not pay their bills."
+One Metal Workers Industrial League mass meeting was planned to organize unemployed steel workers and call for an end to evictions, immediate relief, free light and heat for the city's jobless, and to reaffirm their support for a Communist-sponsored social insurance bill that proposed minimum cash assistance of $25 per week to all unemployed.
 The protest drew over 2,500 people.
 However, it was postponed when Harry Jackson was detained by police.
 On December 16, 1930, an eighteen-year-old black Young Communist League (YCL) activist, Joe Burton, took leadership of a spontaneous protest demonstration of over 5,000 workers.
 Burton attempted to lead demonstrators in an action to storm the lobby of Hotel Morris and demand jobs or immediate relief, but police intervened and dispersed the protest.

 The Party also took a leading role in organizing unemployment committees and councils that through direct action helped prevent evictions and restore utilities of poor and working families.
 As depression-era unemployment affected women and domestic workers tremendously, Black women took major roles in organizing and leadership.
 Led mostly by Black women, relief committees presented their demands directly to the welfare board on an individual basis.
 Additionally, the Party-based committees led struggles against evictions and foreclosures by a range of tactics from flooding landlords with postcards and letters, to direct confrontational reasoning.
 In the event a poor family lost access to utilities, activists and Party council members would use heavy gauged copper wires known as "jumpers" to "appropriate" electricity from public outlets or other homes.